Artifacts of Numerical Integration in Learning Dynamical Systems: Linear systems learning with linear multistep methods

-If the coefficient, $c_1$, linked to the spurious root is non-zero, the learned discrete dynamics can diverge from the actual system at later times.
-To show this, we use snapshots at $t_n = nh,$ $n=0,\cdots 10$, to estimate $\lambda^{*}$ and the coefficients $c_{1},c_{2}$.
-Then we integrate this learned system up to $t = 5$.
-Figure \ref{fig:diverge_imp} shows that, in such a case, the spurious root eventually dominates, and the numerical solution eventually diverges.
+\review{If the coefficient, $c_1$, linked to the spurious root is non-zero, the learned discrete dynamics can diverge from the actual system at later times.
+We integrate the learned dynamics from $N = 50$ using the same numerical scheme and the same $h$ up to $t = 10$ and show the results in Figure \ref{fig:diverge_imp}.
+In such a case, the spurious root eventually dominates, and the numerical solution eventually diverges.}

-Besides, we further analyze how the learned dynamic $\hat{\lambda}h$—obtained from noise-free data—deviates from the dynamic $\lambda^{*}h$ derived from noisy data.

-\begin{theorem} Fix a step size $h>0$.
-Let $\hat{\lambda}h$ be a global minimizer of the noise-free learning problem \eqref{LMM-learning-problem}, and let $\lambda^{*}h$ solve the noisy setting